 Management is either non-surgical ( we use cold spray) or surgical ( we use local anaesthetic).
 Whatever the choice of procedure rest assured we will look after you and make it as painless as we possibly can.

-If you would like to get more advice please view this video clip or if you consider nail surgery visit our FAQ section.
+If you would like to get more advice please view the video from the NHS which featured Miss Supple (we will find the link!) or if you consider Nail Surgery visit our FAQ section.

 Pain in the Heel is so common many people have heard its Latin name of Plantar fasciitus.
 We have heard all the ways to pronounce that!
 With heel pain it is important to take note of what kind of pain is occurring and when.